American Descendants of Slavery: Founders, views, and controversies

 In 2019, some ADOS activists challenged Kamala Harris's authenticity as a Black woman, asserting that she was not "African American" (Harris's father is Jamaican American).
-The claim suggested that black Americans of immigrant descent, even from countries with a history of slavery under colonial rule (such as Jamaica) do not share the same struggle against racism and discrimination as the descendants of blacks in the United States.
+The claim suggested that black Americans of immigrant descent, even from countries with a history of slavery under colonial rule (such as Jamaica) do not share the same struggle against racism and discrimination as the descendants of Black people in the United States.
 The claim that Harris was not authentically black was amplified by right-wing figures, including Donald Trump Jr., and criticized by civil rights leaders, who accused Carnell of engaging in xenophobic "birtherism."
 Carnell and Moore have also criticized the African-American intellectual Ta-Nehisi Coates for his past support of Barack Obama because of his pushing only for a public study of reparations rather than endorsing reparations.

 The group's first national conference, held in October 2019 at Simmons College in Louisville, Kentucky, attracted more than a thousand attendees; guest speakers included Marianne Williamson and Cornel West.
 Congressman John Yarmuth attended a session at the conference.

 In a 2020 article in Misinformation Review, a journal published by the Shorenstein Center on Media, Politics and Public Policy at Harvard's Kennedy School of Government (HKS), a group of authors, including academics and journalists, some affiliated with the Democratic Party-linked activist group MoveOn, analyzed postings with the #ADOS hashtag on Twitter in the runup to that year's elections, where ADOS had urged voters not to cast a presidential vote for any Democrat unless the party formally endorsed reparations.
-The authors concluded that ADOS was a disinformation operation that served the interests of the political right by discouraging Blacks from voting.
+The authors concluded that ADOS was a disinformation operation that served the interests of the political right by discouraging Black people from voting.
 At the end of 2021, after informal and formal complaints from ADOS and two reviews that found fault with the study's methodology, Misinformation Review retracted the paper (the authors admitted some of the criticisms were valid but stood by their work).
 In mid-2022, Carnell and Moore sued HKS, the paper's authors, MoveOn and several other unknown defendants, alleging defamation.